An Interview

 Were there any language barriers?

-No. I’m fluent in English (hold a Masters degree in English Literature), and, having worked in different countries, retain very little trace of an accent.
-My British-English pronunciation, however, sometimes sticks out like a sore thumb.
-I am now beginning to learn French as well.
+No. I’m fluent in English and having worked in different countries, retain very little trace of an accent.
+My British-English pronunciation of words, however, sometimes sticks out like a sore thumb.
+I have now started to learn French as well.

 Who has helped you the most since you arrived in Canada?